LauraScutariu/Manual-Testing---Practice-Project/README.md

 Some districts will only have an instance of Aeries available to you through a Windows-authenticated URL.
 This happens when a district is not using the Aeries Parent/Student Portal and only has an instance of Aeries for Teachers accessible through the Internet and that access point is secured using Active Directory Integration / Windows Authentication (i.e., no anonymous access to the website).
 The majority of customers will use SSL, though some may not.
 So, besides needing to code for both anonymous and Windows-authenticated requests, you need to code for both HTTPS and HTTP.
 Aeries Software ALWAYS recommends the use of HTTPS, but self-hosted customers are responsible for this decision.

+<strong>Certificate and Security Permissions</strong>.

+Each district will issue you a certificate that is unique for that district.

+*A "certificate" for purposes of interacting with the Aeries API is a 32-character alphanumeric string.*

+When a district creates a certificate for a vendor, they can grant access to certain APIs and restrict access to others.
+This document describes the security area that each endpoint requires.
+It would be prudent to document the security areas that you need access to and relay that information to your customers.

+It is VERY important to NEVER share or expose your district-issued certificate to end users.
+That includes being output to the client in Javascript or HTML.
+All uses of the certificate should be from your server to the district's Aeries web server.

+The Aeries demo website can be used to test your [Code](https://demo.aeries.net/aeries/).
+The certificate for the demo website that you can use is "477abe9e7d27439681d62f4e0de1f5e1".
+You can also log into the demo website using the username "admin" and password "admin".
+Your certificate is case-sensitive!

 #### 1.1 Project Objective

 We need to raise the trust in the quality of the project as high as possible before releasing it to customers.